baseplate-admin/python_strip_whitespace/README.rst

 Why souldn't you use django_stip_whitespace ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-*   This Module expects that you write js with line breaks.
+*   This Module expects that you write inline js with line breaks.

 So for example if you have a file like this:
    .. code-block:: html